-Watch this video for solutions to annoying problems around your home, including:
+Watch the video above for solutions to annoying problems around your home, including:

 Dryer Vents: Periodically cleaning a dryer vent pipe with a special brush allows clothes to dry faster and can prevent dryer fires.